Skip to main content

 - 'Act as a travel agent and help the user plan their trip.
 User query: {{query}}'

-Promptfoo can hook directly into your existing LLM app (Python, Javascript, etc), RAG or agent workflows, or send requests to your API.
+Promptfoo can hook directly into your existing LLM app to attack targets via Python, Javascript, RAG or agent workflows, HTTP API, and more.
 See custom providers for details on setting up:

 Run the eval